 If you’re a huge bread lover, consider making your own.
 Nothing compares to bread that’s still warm.
 And baking your own bread gives you total control over its ingredients.
 Best of all, homemade bread costs less than half the price of store-bought.

-Baking bread at home is either ridiculously easy or ridiculously labor-intensive depending on whether you own a bread machine.
+Baking bread at home is either ridiculously easy or prohibitively labor-intensive depending on whether you own a bread machine.
 Bread machines eliminate mixing, kneading, oven preheating, and even keeping track of time.
 It takes just a couple minutes to start a loaf.
 After that, the machine does all the work for you, baking each loaf to perfection.
+Cleanup is easier too, since there are no cutting boards or mixing bowls to deal with.

 For one or two person households, get a bread machine that can make smaller loaves.
 Larger households ought to consider investing in an upscale model like this Zojirushi Home Bakery machine.
 The added costs gets you features and versatility you’ll appreciate.